Includes European fruit lecanium scale (Parthenolecanium corni)

 - horticultural mineral oil (rates vary; check product label)-REI varies; check product label.
 Horticultural oils at this timing are sufficient to control light to moderate populations of scale.
 Some formulations are OMRI-listed for organic use.

-- pyriproxyfen (Esteem 35WP) at 4 to 5 lb/a + horticultural mineral oil (rates vary; check product label) REI 12 hr.
+- pyriproxyfen (Esteem 35WP) at 4 to 5 oz/A + horticultural mineral oil (rates vary; check product label).
+REI 12 hr.
 Esteem is an insect growth regulator with good activity toward the scale egg stage.

-- diazinon (Diazinon 50W) at 1 lb/100 gal water (4 lb/a).
+- diazinon (Diazinon 50W) at 1 lb/100 gal water (4 lb/A).
+REI 4 days.
 PHI 21 days.
-REI 4 days.
 Diazinon is limited to one in-season application per season regardless of target pest.